alexgaas/java_file_io/README.md

 ### Disk types

 _Legend_:
-- &check; means disk effectevly makes these types of IO operations
+- &check; means disk effectively makes these types of IO operations
 - &cross; disk also can do that operations but much slower (means order, 10 times and more) then if you see &check;